Governor's virus relief fund receives $250,000 donation

 This latest contribution brings the Thornburg Foundation’s total amount of pandemic-related aid to nearly $940,000.

-Oliver said the aid is especially necessary in the Native community, which has been disproportionately affected by high numbers of COVID-19 cases.
+Oliver said the aid is especially necessary in the Native community, which has been disproportionately affected by COVID-19.
 Many Native communities are still under lockdown, making food access increasingly difficult — something The Food Depot has been working to remedy.

 “The additional funding from the NM COVID-19 Emergency Match Fund will guarantee that we can continue to deliver millions of meals to families in crisis,” said Sherry Hooper, executive director of The Food Depot.